About Astrolearn Astrology Library

 We will also now consider (subject to means and space permitting) purchasing collections of high-quality vintage astrology books and magazines at wholesale prices.
 Duplicates will be resold through our second-hand shop.
 For all relevant enquiries, please contact Graves on solger75 [at] gmail.com or using the Contact Us form provided.
 Thank you!

-[1] The library had narrowly surpassed 10,000 edition-volumes of non-periodical books and pamphlets by the end of 2023, based on an automatic paragraph count in its catalogue, adjusted to avoid multiple counts of the same item.
-This figure counts different editions of the same essential work once for each distinct edition held, and multi-volume works once for each distinct physical volume, but does not include duplicate copies of the exact same edition.
-It excludes all almanacs, journals and magazines, and also excludes the several foreign language reference works (i.e. dictionaries and grammars) and all audio books that are in the collection.
+[1] The library surpassed 10,000 edition-volumes of non-periodical books and pamphlets in early February 2023, and hit the further minor milestone of 11,000 in early May 2025.
+These figures were based on an automatic paragraph count in the catalogue, adjusted to avoid multiple counts of the same item.
+They count different editions and impressions of the same essential work once for each distinct one held, and multi-volume works once for each distinct physical volume, but do not include duplicate copies of the exact same edition or impression.
+They exclude all almanacs, journals and magazines, and also exclude the several foreign-language reference works (i.e. dictionaries and grammars) and all audio books that are in the collection.

-But it includes all other physical books, even those of only indirect relevance to astrology: notably, the Collected Works of C. G. Jung; several tarot-related volumes and dreams-related volumes; and the esoteric works by A. E. Waite, Douglas Baker, Alice Bailey, Helena Blavatsky, and occasional other writers that are useful background reading for understanding the cultural context.
+But the headline figures include all other physical books, even those of only indirect relevance to astrology: notably, the Collected Works of C. G. Jung; several tarot-related volumes and dreams-related volumes; a handful of volumes on alchemy and broader occult lore; and the esoteric works by A. E. Waite, Douglas Baker, Alice Bailey, Helena Blavatsky, and occasional other writers that are useful background reading for understanding the cultural context.
+However, it is thought that only about 5% of all titles in the library are non-astrological.

 Caches of correspondence are counted as one item per themed cache even if they include many letters; and the Catherine Thompson papers are also collectively counted as one item though they are diverse and quite numerous.
 Works on the Sun signs divided into twelve separate volumes that are not bound together in a slipcase are counted as twelve separate items, but those held in a slipcase are counted as one item.